jpeddicord/cse560/Assembler/doc/src/user_guide.rst

 Thank for evaluating the test edition of the Final Four Accelerated Assembler.
 Here you will find usage notes, build instructions, and general documentation about the assembler.

-This test edition only processes a single pass over input files, and does not generate executable code.
-A future release will process a second pass.

 .. contents::
-    :depth: 1

 Language Reference
 ==================